 A.9.
-Indicate the term and conditions of the authorisation granted by the General Meeting to the Board to buy or sell own shares.
+Indicate the term and conditions of the authorisation granted by the General Meeting to the Board to buy or sell own shares

-The Annual General Meeting of Shareholders held on second call on 18 April 2007 resolved, under item four on the agenda, to authorise the Board of Directors to buy back own shares and to authorise subsidiaries to acquire shares in the parent company, by purchase or on any other payment basis, subject to the limits and other requisites stipulated in section 75 and Supplementary Provision One, point 2 of the current Corporations Act.
+The Annual General Meeting of Shareholders held on second call on 9 June 2008 resolved, under item five on the agenda, to authorise the Board of Directors to buy back own shares and to authorise subsidiaries to acquire shares in the parent company, by purchase or on any other payment basis, subject to the limits and other requisites stipulated in section 75 and Supplementary Provision One, point 2 of the current (recast) Corporations Act.

-a.
-Conditions of the authorisation

-- The par value of the shares acquired, when added to the par value of any shares already held by the company and its subsidiaries, may not at any time exceed 5% of the capital. - The company must be able to fund the reserve stipulated in section 79.3 of the current Corporations Act without reducing its capital or any of its legal or restricted statutory reserves. - The shares acquired must be fully paid up. - The minimum and maximum price of the acquisition must be equivalent to the par value of the own shares bought back and their market price on an official secondary market, respectively, at the time of purchase.
+- a.
+Conditions of the authorisation - Authorisation to the Board of Directors to buy back own shares and to authorise subsidiaries to acquire shares in the parent company, by purchase or on any other payment basis, subject to the limits and other requisites stipulated in section 75 and Supplementary Provision One, point 2 of the current (recast) Corporations Act, as indicated below: - .
+The par value of the shares acquired, when added to the par value of any shares already held by the company and its subsidiaries, may not at any time exceed 5% of the capital. - .
+The company must be able to fund the reserve stipulated in section 79.3 of the current Corporations Act without reducing its capital or any of its reserves restricted by law or its bylaws. - .
+The shares acquired must be fully paid up. - .
+The minimum and maximum price of the acquisition must be equivalent to the par value of the own shares bought back and their market price on an official secondary market, respectively, at the time of purchase.